 HOW TO THROW A STRESS FREE KID’S BIRTHDAY PARTY

-My oldest daughter turns four in two months, so we’ve been through three children’s birthday parties so far – and by parties, I mean events.
+My oldest daughter turns four in two months, which means that we’ve been through three children’s birthday parties so far – and by parties, I mean events.
 My in-laws have hosted all of them and don’t get me wrong, I am extremely grateful for this.

 The birthday party was usually held during the time between lunch and dinner, so we just had some appetizers and cake.